angelikawagner/fourthbrain-glg/README.md

 ## Overview

-We built a web application where the user can submit a question and gets matches to a subject-matter expert.
+We built a web application where a user can submit a question and gets matched to a subject-matter expert.
 The application sends the query to a REST API that parses the text and uses two machine learning algorithms to detect topics and keywords.
-It then displays the topic hierarchies, named entities, and subject-matter experts to the user.
+It then displays the topic hierarchies, [named entities](https://en.wikipedia.org/wiki/Named_entity), and subject-matter experts to the user.

 ## Background

 How can we organize thousands of requests quickly and automatically with little human intervention?
 This is the challenge [GLG](https://glginsights.com), the world's largest expert network, faces every day.
 GLG receives hundreds of requests per day from clients looking for subject-matter experts that can help answer questions on topics ranging from the airline industry’s ability to cope with COVID-19 to the zebra mussel infestations in North America.
-The goal is to quickly identify the topics and keywords in free-form text to match clients with a specialist in the database.
+The goal is to quickly identify topics and keywords in free-form text to connect clients with a specialist in GLG's database.

 ## Project goals
 - Detect hierarchical clusters of topics from client submitted requests